System Design Interview Architecture Tradeoffs

 Scales linearly with RAM usage.
 Generally cheaper operationally than Redis due to simplicity.

-Don't guess the costs in an interview.
+Do not guess the costs in a system design interview.
 Prove it.

-Simulate high-traffic workloads against both Redis and Memcached instantly using the MockArch canvas.
-Let AI analyze your system.
+Simulate high-traffic workloads against both Redis and Memcached using the MockArch canvas.
+Let AI analyze your architecture, scalability risks, and cost assumptions.

 Start Architecting Now